Quantum Network: Security Assessment and Key Management: Security assessment

-As its classical counterparts, a quantum network can be modeled by a graph $G=(\mathcal{N},\mathcal{L})$, where $\mathcal{N}$ and $\mathcal{L}$ are the sets of vertices and edges, respectively.
-Here a vertex $c\in\mathcal{N}$ represents a basic unit in a quantum network, which can be a node or even a QKD sub-network whose internal structure is unrelated to the security assessment.
-An edge in the graph represents a QKD link, which is used to share secure key strings between connected nodes.
-We focus on the security of nodes and trust the security of QKD links, i.e., assume the QKD process has been completed and secret keys have been generated.
-For example, in this model, the untrusted measurement site in MDI-QKD is merged into the link as an edge in the graph.
+We focus on the security of nodes and trust the security of QKD links, i.e., we assume the QKD process has been completed and secret keys have been generated.
+For example, in this model, the untrusted measurement site in MDI-QKD is merged into the QKD links in as an edge in the graph $G$ .
 We have the following assumptions for the adversary Eve. a) Eve has access to all classical channels. b) Eve has no information about the quantum key of an edge if she does not compromise either of the connected nodes. c) Eve learns everything of the quantum key if she compromises at least one of the connected nodes.
-An example of a quantum network is shown in Fig.~\ref{fig:strategy1}, where Alice and Bob are two communicating parties.
+We present a toy quantum network $G$ in Fig.~\ref{fig:strategy1}, where Alice and Bob are two communicating parties.
 There are $5$ intermediate nodes between them denoted by $c_1\sim c_5$, and $9$ edges $k_1\sim k_9$, each representing a quantum channel or quantum key strings generated between the connected nodes.